motdotla/historysniff/README.md

 # historysniff

-JS script to deduce a visitors' browser history from a manifest file of websites.
+JS script to deduce a visitors' browser history from a manifest file of webapps.

 ## Usage